AsherAuerbach/UpadtedMethod/README.md

 **⚠️ IMPORTANT DISCLAIMER**
 - This tool is for **educational and research purposes only**
-- Bypassing security software may violate terms of service
+- Testing security software may violate terms of service
 - Use only in authorized testing environments
 - Users are responsible for compliance with local laws and policies
 - Not intended for cheating or academic dishonesty